THOMAS BLANTON

 Thomas was a Revolutionary War Veteran.
 He was a private of the VA PNSR served under General Greene and fought in the Battle of Guilford Court House, Camden, Eutaw Springs and several other battles.
 This information was recorded on his tombstone and was listed in Some Rutherford County Tennessee Cemetery Records by Jill K. Garrett and Iris H. McClain.
 He is also listed in the DAR Patriot Index

 Thomas married Druscilla Anglea or Anglia about 1786 in Cumberland County or Prince Edward County.
-The two counties are side by side and Prince Edward was probably formed from Cumberland County.
-They had at least 10 children
+The two counties are side by side.
+By 1810 they were in Prince Edward county.
+Farmersville, now Farmville is right on the line of the two counties.

 1. Daughter born about 1788